hurdad/shard-redis/README.md

 shard-redis
 ===========

-c++ class used for consistent hashing sharding hiredis redisContexts
+c++ class used for consistent hash sharding of hiredis redisContexts